 Bay Monitoring: The National Oceanic and Atmospheric Administration (NOAA) conducts monitoring in Biscayne Bay and Florida Bay as part of the CERP Monitoring and Assessment Plan.
 The NOAA Southeast Fisheries Science Center (SEFSC) collaborates with the National Park Service (NPS) and the University of Miami Rosenstiel School of Marine and Atmospheric Science to monitor biological assets and basic physical forcing functions in Biscayne Bay.
 The project, called Integrated Biscayne Bay Ecological Assessment and Monitoring (IBBEAM), has four components: epifauna, which consists of small fish and macroinvertebrates; mangrove fish, consisting mainly of sport fish that also live on the offshore coral reef; submerged aquatic vegetation (SAV); and salinity, temperature, and water depth.
 The project takes place in shallow nearshore waters along the western shoreline of south-central Biscayne Bay.
 In Florida Bay, SEFSC collaborates with NOAA's Atlantic and Oceanographic Meteorological Laboratory (AOML) to monitor juvenile spotted seatrout and other sport fish in four northern regions of Florida Bay.
-Both projects identify, develop, and follow over time ecological indicators for use in determining the effects of CERP as it is implemented.
+Both projects identify, develop, and follow over time ecological indicators for use in determining the effects of CERP as it is implemented (what are some of the findings?).
 Funding comes from the Restoration Coordination and Verification (RECOVER) Monitoring and Assessment Plan through the USACE.
+Please insert a couple of illustrative reporting period observations.